DDS-Lab/disaster-damage-detection/about.md

 ![Hurricane Harvey](harvey.gif)
 Source: [National Oceanic and Atmospheric Association (NOAA)](http://rammb.cira.colostate.edu/ramsdis/online/images/loop_of_the_day/goes-16/20170828000000/video/20170828000000_harveyir.gif)

 Global climate change from greenhouse gas emissions is causing an increase in the intensity and frequency of hurricane events.
 Evidence for this is presented by the [Intergovernmental Panel on Climate Change (IPCC)](http://www.ipcc.ch/report/ar5/wg1/).
-According to Datafloq, these three hurricanes alone impacted upwards of 26.5 million people in the US in 2017, so improving disaster response after hurricanes would have a far-reaching effect.
+According to Datafloq, hurricanes Harvey, Irma and Maria alone impacted upwards of 26.5 million people in the US in 2017, so improving disaster response after hurricanes would have a far-reaching effect.

 ![Hurricane Harvey flooding](Harveyflood.png)
 Flooding on the outskirts of Houston, Texas, August 31, 2017 (Photo credit: [South Carolina National Guard](https://www.planet.com/insights/anatomy-of-a-catastrophe/))